ashrithssreddy/stylometry-sanitizer/README.md

 ## Permissions

-The global shortcut workflow requires Accessibility permission because the app needs to copy and replace selected text in other apps.
+The global shortcut needs Accessibility permission because macOS requires it for apps that copy and replace selected text in other applications.

 macOS will prompt for this permission.
 It can also be enabled manually: